CECapps/Imgur-API-for-PHP/README.md

 ## TODO

- - Cleanup
-   - Error handling is haphazard and inconsistnent.
-     - Docblock comments no longer match reality
-     - Maybe Imgur_Error should be an Exception?
-   - Having the Upload class suddenly turn in to an Image feels kind of funky.
-     - Turn Upload into a static class?
-     - Return an Imgur_Image?
  - More completeness, in order of priority and likelyhood to get completed:
    - /account/images
      - Seems to accept a POST.
 Does this work like /upload?
 Need to check.